A comparison of categorical and topological entropies on Weinstein manifolds: Introduction

 \subsection{Results}

-One reason for the inequality \eqref{eqn main inequality} holding is that $h_{cat}(\phi)$ is an invariant up to compactly supported Hamiltonian isotopy, but $h_{top}(\phi)$ is not.
-In other words, if $\phi_1$ and $\phi_2$ are Hamiltonian isotopic to each other, then $h_{cat}(\phi_1)= h_{cat}(\phi_2)$.
-It is because $\phi_1$ and $\phi_2$ induce the same auto-equivalence on $\cW(W)$.
-However, $h_{top}(\phi_1)$ and $h_{top}(\phi_2)$ do not need to be the same.
-Thus, one can expect that the topological entropy is more sensitive than the categorical entropy.
-In other words, one can expect that Theorem \ref{thm main in introduction} holds.
+One of our main results is the inequality given in \eqref{eqn main inequality}.
+A key reason why we have an inequality instead of an equality in \eqref{eqn main inequality} is that \(h_{cat}(\phi)\) is invariant under compactly supported Hamiltonian isotopy, whereas \(h_{top}(\phi)\) is not.
+In other words, if \(\phi_1\) and \(\phi_2\) are Hamiltonian isotopic, then \(h_{cat}(\phi_1) = h_{cat}(\phi_2)\).
+This is because \(\phi_1\) and \(\phi_2\) induce the same auto-equivalence on \(\cW(W)\).
+However, \(h_{top}(\phi_1)\) and \(h_{top}(\phi_2)\) do not necessarily coincide.
+Thus, one might expect the topological entropy to be more sensitive than the categorical entropy, making the inequality in Theorem \ref{thm main in introduction} plausible.

-\begin{thm}[=Theorem \ref{thm main}] The categorical entropy of $\phi$ bounds the topological entropy of $\phi$ from below, i.e.,
+\begin{thm}[=Theorem \ref{thm main}] The categorical entropy of \(\phi\) bounds the topological entropy of \(\phi\) from below, i.e.,